The Health Benefits of Tumeric are vast

 - Inflammatory Bowel Disease and Auto-immune disease drugs (modulates immune system)

-- Pain Killers (tylenol)
+- Pain Killers (Tylenol)

 - Anti-depressants (SSRI)

-- Alzheimer’s and Neurodegenerative Drugs (protects brain)
+- Alzheimer’s and Neurodegenerative Drugs (protects the brain)

 - Chemotherapy (kills/inhibits cancer cells)

 WHAT IS THE BEST FORM OF TURMERIC?